MehmetKaplan/tamed-stripe/backend/README.md

 ## WHY?

 This is the backend library for the Tamed Stripe architecture.
-This library aims to provide the backend integrations with the Stripe API servers for basic customer generation, connected account generation, payment and refund functions.
+This library aims to provide the backend integrations with the Stripe API servers for basic customer generation, connected account generation, subscription generation and payment functions.

 ## SETUP